ivmarkov/esptools/README.md

 ---
 **NOTE**

-`esptool` will only run on those platforms where Espressif supplies pre-build tools.
+`esptools` will only run on those platforms where Espressif supplies pre-build tools.
 I.e. Linux / MacOS / Windows X86_64 as well as Linux ARM64 and ARM32.

 ---